 A great idea is the wooden baby rattle.
 The rattle poses a bit of a challenge in lifting, strengthening those little baby arms for future crawling.

-Since the rattle is heavier than the previously mentioned discs and rings, it should be offered when more grasping strength has developed in the infant.
+Since the rattle is heavier than the previously mentioned discs, it should be offered when more grasping strength has developed in the infant.